The head-wave transform: The head-wave transform with gliding on a general submanifold

 \end{theorem}

-\begin{proof} Under the assumptions stated in the theorem, the $\gamma$-head wave transform can be brought to the form~\eqref{eqn:gamma-transform-reduction-2}.
+\begin{proof} Under the assumptions stated in the theorem, the $\gamma$-head-wave transform can be brought to the form~\eqref{eqn:gamma-transform-reduction-2}.
 We take the derivatives of this equation with respect to $t_0$ and $d$ to find that

 and

 where

 To simplify these equations we let